Benoniy/General-Purpose-Identification-Network/README.md

+# Declaration:
+Any commit made by the account br17011 should be attributed to the user Benoniy as this is an alternate
+account that was unintentionally used when initially uploading project files.

 # Readme:
 #### Introduction:
 This is the readme for GPIN a simple neural network that I designed to be able to recognise images,